Why contact lens solutions need a green fix

 Research manufacturers' environmental commitments before purchasing.
 Look for transparency about ingredients, packaging materials and recycling programs on their websites.

 Ask your eye doctor about sustainable eye care during your next appointment.
 Doctors stay informed about the latest products and technology.
-They’ll tell you which options can protect the environment and support your eye health.
+They can tell you which options may protect the environment and support your eye health.

 Start small